If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 Read on to learn some practical tips for learning to be happy with what you have.

-How To Learn To Be Happy With What You Have
+How to Learn to Be Happy With What You Have

-1. Adopt A Gratitude Attitude
+1. Adopt a Gratitude Attitude

 Here are some ways you can practice gratitude:

-Start A Gratitude Journal
+Start a Gratitude Journal

 Notice What You Already Have

-Many things make us happy that we often take for granted.
-Take a moment to acknowledge the good things in your life.
 Consider joining in on Thankful Thursday!
 Every Thursday, think about things you’re grateful for and make a note of them.

 Thank Those Who Show You Kindness

 Did a friend invite you over for dinner?
 Did the barista make you a great cup of coffee?
 Acknowledge them and say thanks!
+Expressing gratitude to others makes them feel appreciated, strengthens your relationships, and increases your happiness.

-Celebrate The Wins
+Celebrate the Wins

 2. Make More Memories